Neeti0309/cypress-practice/README.md

 # cypress-practice
 # Cypress Practice Project  This is a practice automation project.
+Author neeti mishra